 You have the right to request access to your personal information and request that it be updated or corrected.
 In most cases you can gain access to your personal information that HACSU holds.
 To request access to, correction of, or updating of any personal information held about you, please write to the Privacy Officer at the following address:

-The Privacy Office
+The Privacy Officer

-Health and Community Services Union (Tas)
+Health and Community Services Union

 PO BOX 635

-North Hobart TAS 7002
+North Hobart TAS7002

 General enquiries can be made via telephone by calling 1300 880 032.

 HACSU requires that you provide proof of identity in order to seek access to your personal information.
 HACSU may charge a reasonable fee where access is provided.
 HACSU may refuse to provide access if permitted to do so by law or under the APPs.
 HACSU will seek to provide you with access to your personal information within30 days of receipt of a valid request and may charge you a reasonable fee fordoing so.

-We may also take steps to update your personal information by contacting you directly by phone, letter, email, asking for Membership Update forms to be completed at meetings or by reference to publicly available sources such as telephone directories or electoral rolls.
+We may also take steps to update your personal information by contacting you directly by phone, letter, email, asking for membership update forms to be completed at meetings or by reference to publicly available sources such as telephone directories or electoral rolls.